linsir123/linsir123.github.io/_posts/2016-07-05-docker-on-windows-helloworld.md

 ####
 #### -t Name and optionally a tag in the 'name:tag' format
 ####
-$ docker build -t helloworld-php .
+$ docker build -t helloworld/php .

 ####